phronmophobic/blog/markdown/quineize.md

 The above is a quine with all of the interesting bits included.

-### Generalized Quineing
+### Generalized Quining

 At the very beginning of the post, I said that we can turn _any_ program into a quine.
 Directly above, we used the fact that we can add any amount of code to the beginning or end of our program to include `self-insert` as part of quine.
 Likewise, we can prepend source code that does non quine related things.
 In fact, we can generalize the recipe for creating a quine by taking our "base quine" and prepending or appending any source we want.
 See the code on github, [quineize](https://github.com/phronmophobic/quineize).

 ### Self Reflection

 Hopefully, the above explanation helps demystify the quine, if only a bit.
 However, seeing all the bits and even understanding the individual bits may help, but it's not always enough to understand the project as a whole.
-Now that we _how_ a quine works, I'd like to spend a brief moment trying to give an intuition for _why_ our quine works.
+Now that we know _how_ a quine works, I'd like to spend a brief moment trying to give an intuition for _why_ our quine works.
 To try to understand our quine construction, let's return back to the `self-insert` we started with.

 ```clojure
 (defn ^:private escape